 Some uterine fibroids, especially older ones, can develop a calcium coating which can get in the way of enzymes trying to dissolve the fibrin within.
 Your doctor should be able to determine if your fibroid is calcified from a sonogram report.
 Magnesium, when taken alone without calcium, can help to remove the calcification of uterine fibroid tumors.
 It can also help remove other forms of calcium deposits, such as those located in the joints.

-Start with two capsules of Energetic Nutrition’s Magnesium Citrate at night before bed and add one capsule per night until you have diarrhea or loose stools the next day.
+Start with two capsules of Magnesium Citrate (approximately 140 mg per capsule) at night before bed.
+The next night add one capsule, and then one capsule subsequently per night until you have diarrhea or loose stools the next day.
 At that point reduce by one capsule each evening until the loose stools stop.
-This dosage would then be your personal magnesium citrate dose.
-This is the maximum dosage for you that will not cause loose stools.
+This quantity would then be your personal magnesium citrate level.
+This is the maximum level for you that will not cause loose stools.
 As always, check with your healthcare professional before taking more than the recommended dosage shown on the bottle of any nutritional supplement.

 The word osteoporosis means “porous”.
 It is a disease in which the bones gradually become weaker and weaker.
-It can cause changes is posture and makes one more susceptible to fractures.
+It can cause changes in posture and makes one more susceptible to fractures.

 One study showed that a greater magnesium intake maintained bone mineral density to a greater degree than a lower magnesium intake involving older adults.2

 Magnesium also has a sedative effect on the nervous system and has been shown to help with symptoms related to stress, anxiety, and panic attacks.
-One researcher observed decreased levels of nervousness as well as insomnia symptoms in patients supplemented with 200 milligrams of magnesium in combination with 400 milligrams calcium and an association between magnesium deficiency and anxiety symptoms was noted.
+It also helps support hormone balance, since adequate sleep is also needed for proper hormone production.† One researcher observed decreased levels of nervousness as well as insomnia symptoms in patients supplemented with 200 milligrams of magnesium in combination with 400 milligrams calcium and an association between magnesium deficiency and anxiety symptoms was noted.
 3

 35% Recommended Daily Value (RDA).